BenKosSoft/crycur/README.md

 ## Getting Started

 &nbsp;&nbsp;&nbsp;&nbsp;
-This program is written in Python 2.7.
+This program is written in Python 2.7, **Windows 10**.
 All code should be run with Python 2.7.
 Program creates chain of transactions and prints them into file called "LongestChain.txt".

     $ python blockchaining.py